GoogleChromeLabs/jsbi/README.md

 Its advantages over other, existing big-integer libraries are:

-- it behaves exactly like native BigInts will when they become available, so to migrate to those, you can mechanically update your code’s syntax; no re-thinking of its logic will be required.
-(There is no tool for this migration yet, but it should be easy to build one.
-Help welcome.)
+- it behaves exactly like native BigInts will when they become available, so to migrate to those, you can [mechanically](https://github.com/GoogleChromeLabs/babel-plugin-transform-jsbi-to-bigint) update your code’s syntax; no re-thinking of its logic will be required.
 - strong focus on performance.
 On average, JSBI is performance-competitive with the native implementation that Google Chrome is currently shipping.

 ## How?